soon22/DeepLearningForHumanLanguageProcessingNotes/Lecture 1 Notes/README.md

         * [Percentage of usage of different type of acoustic feature](#Percentage-of-usage-of-different-type-of-acoustic-feature)
     * [Amount of Data](#Amount-of-Data)

+(From here onwards no hyperlink because consists of punctuations)
 * [Speech Recognition Models](#Speech-Recognition-Models)
+    * Listen, Attend, and Spell (LAS)
+        * Listen: Encoder Choice
+        * Listen: Down Sampling
+        * Attention
+        * Spell
+            * Beam Search
+        * Training
+        * Attention
+        * Choice of Attention
+            * Location Aware Attention
+        * Does LAS work ?
+        * Limits of LAS
+    * Connectionist Temporal Classification
+        * Does CTC works
+        * Issue with CTC
+    * RNN Transducer (RNN-T)
+        * RNN Transducer (RNN-T)
+    * Neural Transducer
+        * Monotonic Chunkwise Attention (MoCHA)
+    * Hidden Markov Model
+        * Overview
+        * Phoneme, Tri-phone and states
+        * Transition Probability and Emission Probability
+        * Alignment
+        * Using Deep Learning
+            * Method 1 Tandem
+            * Method 2 DNN-HMM Hybrid
+            * Method to train a state classifier
+    * Alignment of HMM, CTC and RNN-T
+        * LAS Does Not Require Alignment
+        * Alignment of CTC and RNN-T
+            1. How to sum over all the alignments
+                * Score computation for an alignment
+            2. How to sum over all alignments
+            3. Training
+            4. Testing (Inference, Decoding)
+* Language Model
+    * N-gram
+    * Challenge of N-gram
+    * Continuous Language Model
+    * Neural Network based Language Model
+        * RNN-based LM

 # Overview